This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 Important dates

-No published deadline for NY-Sun as of May 22, 2026.
-The program uses a block-based structure, so rebate availability depends on remaining capacity in your local block, not a calendar cutoff.
-Blocks do fill and close without advance notice.
+No published deadline for NY-Sun as of May 27, 2026.
+The program runs on a block-based structure, so rebate availability depends on remaining capacity in your local block, not a calendar cutoff.
+Blocks fill and close without advance notice.
 Earlier is safer.

 Source